 Trigger points are often involved with shoulder pain.
 These are hyper-reactive sites within muscles that can cause pain both at the site and elsewhere in the body, a phenomenon known as referred pain.
 Trigger points can form in any of the muscles around the shoulder and upper back, including the trapezius, deltoid, or rotator cuff muscles.
 These trigger points can be particularly sensitive and may cause a sharp, stabbing, or aching sensation when touched or when the muscle is in use.

-Acupuncture can be used along side physical therapy for all of these conditions.
+Acupuncture can be used alongside physical therapy for all of these conditions.

 Acupuncture: Stimulating the Body Self Healing

 When it comes to addressing shoulder pain, acupuncture targets both the symptoms and the underlying cause.
-Rather than just masking the pain, acupuncture helps to reset the body and promote it’s natural healing abilities to bring about long term improvements.
+Rather than just masking the pain, acupuncture helps to reset the body and promote its natural healing abilities to bring about long term improvements.

 Within acupuncture theory, the human body is interconnected through a network of channels where Qi, the body’s energy, and blood circulate.
 When you experience an injury, such as shoulder pain, the flow of Qi and blood can slow down and develop into stagnation.